Step One: RSVP for New Student Orientation

 - Although New Student Orientation is required for new students and strongly encouraged for transfer students, we ask each student to RSVP so we know that you have received the New Student Orientation information.

 - If you are having issues registering via Eventbrite, please contact First-Year Programs.

 Step Two: Work on the Logistics

 - If you are a local student and didn’t get your ID at Admitted Student Preview Day, you can get your ID made at no charge upon registration at the Help Desk, located in the Library and Academic Resources Center (LARC).
 After New Student Orientation has ended, you will be able to get your student ID made in the lobby of the LARC during the academic year.
 The identification card is to be carried at all times.
 Students are required to present their ID cards at the request of all university and residence hall officials.

 - You can begin to look up your textbook information on-line at the University Bookstore.
 Prior to ordering your books remember to have your schedule handy to speed up the searching process!

 - Parking permits may be purchased from Pubic Safety and Security, located in the Spellmann Center.
 Prices and further information about parking on campus can be found on their website.

 - There will also be opportunities to do all of these tasks during New Student Orientation for students who have not done so.
 The best time to complete these tasks is after check-in on Wednesday afternoon.

-Step Four for Residential Students: Prepare for Move-In Day on August 21
+Step Three for Residential Students: Prepare for Move-In Day on August 21

 - You may now start searching and accepting your roommates and picking a room for the fall!
 Please use the how-to guides on the Residence Life website to navigate the online housing application.